bswck/configzen/README.md

 # configzen `v0.10.0`

+> [!WARNING]
+> This project is currently under an intense rewriting process to be compatible with pydantic v2 and work more reliably, compared to its initial version.
+> Please hang on for a little! 🚀

 _configzen_ – easily create and maintain complex, statically-typed configurations with validation in Python.

 It's important to keep your configuration safe and consistent.
 Give a shot to _configzen_ 🚀